 Furthermore, researchers should prepare for the need to clarify the thought processes and principles on which decisions related to research integrity are based.

-These guidelines have been drafted through cooperation between the Ethical Review Board in the Humanities and Social and Behavioural Sciences and the legal services offered by Research Services at the University of Helsinki.
+These guidelines have been drafted through cooperation between the Research Ethics Committee in the Humanities and Social and Behavioural Sciences and the legal services offered by Research Services at the University of Helsinki.

 Is it necessary to review the ethics of a research project before its commencement?

-When necessary, researchers are responsible for requesting a review of the research project from the Ethical Review Board.
+When necessary, researchers are responsible for requesting a review of the research project from the Ethics Committee.

 Has the research group reviewed the following guidelines and principles with the partner company and have both the group and the company agreed to follow them?